Sephirotic Empire dedicated to creating a range of perfect societies for modosphonts

 |Science and Technology||Technology Level: The Utopia Sphere gods can weild very high (Godtech), but rarely do.
 Although there are a few extremely advanced transapient utopic clades, polities, and civilizations, many utopic sophonts, especially on the more non-ultratech worlds, have little or no say in the running of Utopian tech.
 They have their own tech, which they brought with them from their own worlds, and which they retain more as a psychological crutch, to give the illusion of independence, or to customise their own dwellings and cities.
 Angelnets are common.|

 |Psyche, Art, Culture||Metapsychology: Varies greatly according to clade, culture, and polity |

 Society: There is no distinct society here, but rather the local sentients maintain the cultures and societies they or their ancestors originally had.
-However strong freedom of choice, little or no memegineering, little bureaucracy, distinction between the ruling and guardian AI and the majority of Utopian sentients, and strong reliance or dependence on ruling AIs to maintain the established order are common themes.
+This can mean almost any kind of arrangement, but strong freedom of choice, little or no memegineering, little bureaucracy, distinction between the ruling and guardian AI and the majority of Utopian sentients, and strong reliance or dependence on ruling AIs to maintain the established order are common themes.
 Generally clade/species role-expectation is fairly low, even among clades that originally were high Role-specific.